Justice-Navigators/Team-3---Justice-Navigators/README.md

 ## Purpose

 - This project is a Journal Companion that will help the user in his everyday life.
+Originally the thought process was directed towards reentry to society for previously incarcaerated individuals, after careful consideration we have decided that it would be benefitial to all individuals that lack a community.
 - The goal is to be able to uplift and assist with positive thinking and build with some self help guidance.
 - The Journal is meant to have a personal encounter that could help in moments of need but as well to track your everyday feelings and provide words of encouragement.